There's No Stopping Your Heart

 There's No Stopping Your Heart is a studio album by American singer Marie Osmond.
 It was released by the Capitol and Curb record labels in July 1985.
 The album was part of Osmond's commercial return in the country music genre.
-It brought three top ten US and Canadian country singles: "Meet Me in Montana", "Read My Lips" and the There's No Stopping Your Heart.
+It brought three top ten US and Canadian country singles: "Meet Me in Montana", "There's No Stopping Your Heart", and "Read My Lips".
 The album reached the top 20 of the US country chart and was met with positive reviews from music publications.

 Background, recording and content

 Part of the Osmond entertainment family, Marie Osmond established herself as a country artist apart from her brothers.
 Her debut single "Paper Roses" (1973) topped the country charts and reached the top five on the pop charts when she was a teenager.
 She moved away from country as she took interest in television, films and other entertainment venues.
 As an adult, Osmond, chose to return as a country recording artist in the 1980s.
 Along with Tanya Tucker, Jim Foglesong of Capitol Records signed Osmond to a recording contract and ultimately revived both their careers.

 Sessions for Osmond's debut album were recorded between November 1984 and May 1985.
 The album was produced mostly by Paul Worley, with one track produced by Kyle Lehning.
 The album's tracks were considered to be "laid back" and evoke a country pop style.
 A total of ten tracks comprised the project.
 Of these was a duet with Dan Seals titled "Meet Me in Montana".
 The song would also be included on Seals' studio album Won't Be Blue Anymore.
 Another track, "Read My Lips", was first recorded by Dottie West for her 1983 album New Horizons.
 "Love Will Find Its Way to You" was first cut by Osmond and would later be a number one single for Reba McEntire.